arindamrc/thinning/README.md

-Experiments of image thinning algorithms.
+Experiments on image thinning algorithms.